Transitioning from breast to bottle and combination feeding

 Gradual Weaning from Breast:

-This is easier on both Mum and baby as it allows Mums milk supply to gradually reduce due to the decreased demand, thus preventing a build up of milk, which can result in blocked milk ducts, engorgement.
-This could further lead onto mastitis if not resolved.
+This is easier on both Mum and baby as it allows Mum’s milk supply to gradually reduce due to the decreased demand, thus preventing a build up of milk, which can result in blocked milk ducts, engorgement.
+This can lead onto mastitis if not resolved.
 It also allows baby to adjust to a new method of feeding and eases the transition from breast to bottle, or combination feeding.